-Did you resolve to be a stronger nonprofit supporter in 2017, but not sure where to start?
+Did you resolve to be a stronger nonprofit supporter this year, but not sure where to start?
 Already a nonprofit supporter, but want to be more strategic in your giving decisions?
 Make the most of your charitable donations this year by following these easy-to-use tips and tricks.

 1. Create a “Giving” budget.
 It’s always helpful to have a plan for how you want to give throughout the year.
 Take a moment to think about how much you can and want to donate.
 Also consider when during the year you are able to give.
 Maybe it’s once a month, maybe it’s twice a year; no two giving budgets are the same.